 It may be the case at this stage that what's left of the cork crumbles into the wine (this mostly happens with older bottles - corks are like bodies, they become brittle with age).

 After this, stand down!
-Your job is done, and your wine is grateful.
+Your job is done.